 Name Supplementary Supplementary Explanation of

 Explanation of Conforming Items

 Conforming S

 Items

-2001110 an officer of The Bank of Tokyo-Mitsubishi

-UFJ, Ltd. (currently MUFG Bank, Ltd.).
+UFJ, Ltd. (now MUFG Bank, Ltd.).

 However, he retired from said position as

 officer in June 2009 and meets the

 Company's "Requirements for the

 Independence and Neutrality of Outside

 Directors."

-He serves as an outside director of Kintetsu
+In addition, he serves as an outside director

-Group Holdings, Co., Ltd. Although there is
+of Kintetsu Group Holdings Co., Ltd.

-a history of transaction between the
+Although there is a history of transaction

-Company and Kinki Nippon Tourist Co.,
+between the Company and Kinki Nippon

-Ltd., which is a subsidiary of said company,
+Tourist Co., Ltd., which is a subsidiary of

-the amount was negligible (less than 0.02%
+said company, the amount was negligible

-of the consolidated sales of said subsidiary).
+(less than 0.02% of the consolidated sales of

-He also serves as an outside audit &
+said subsidiary).
+He also serves as an

-supervisory board member of Noritake Co.,
+outside audit & supervisory board member

-Limited.
-However, there is no transactional
+of Noritake Co., Limited.
+However, there is

-relationship between said company and the
+no transactional relationship between said

-Company.
+company and the Company.

 As explained above, the Nomination

 Committee has confirmed that he meets the

 conditions for outside directors stipulated

 by the Companies Act and the

 "Requirements for the Independence and

 Neutrality of Outside Directors" established

 by the Nomination Committee, and that

-there is no related obstacle, problem
+there is no related obstacle, problem or

-or other circumstance that would impair his
+other circumstance that would impair his

 ability to execute his duties as an outside

 director.

-In addition, he does not fall under any of the
+In addition, he does not fall under any of

-requirements of Article 211 Clause 4 Item 5
+the requirements of Article 211 Clause 4

-of the Ordinance for Enforcement of
+Item 5 of the Ordinance for Enforcement of

 Securities Listing Regulations.